Independence Air: Promotional activities

 On May 20, 2004, even prior to its inaugural flight, Independence Air signed a deal with the Washington Redskins to become the official airline sponsor of the team for three years.
-In the summer of 2005, the airline offered the GLiDE Summer Travel Pass for college students.
+In the summer of 2005, the airline offered college students the GLiDE Summer Travel Pass.
 This move was meant not to bring in revenue, but to try to fill seats that otherwise would have flown empty.
 This promotional tool was not enough to prevent trouble, due in part to the airline losing almost $150 million in its two years of operation.

 Independence Air became quickly known for the humorous touches it added to the flying experience, such as replacing the flight attendant safety announcements with prerecorded versions of the warnings by celebrities such as James Carville and Mary Matalin.
 They also attracted attention from their partnership with the Laugh Factory and the use of former baggage handler Dave George as "the Flyi Guy" — the airline's resident comedian.